You can't build great products with secondhand insight

 How insights get translated into priorities and tradeoffs

-How conversation skill becomes a repeatable capability
+How the conversational soft skill becomes a repeatable capability

 It is designed to be learned, practiced, and applied, not documented and forgotten.